 Sector investments from sponsored or corporate shareholders as an external arm usually focuses on specific sectors depending on their expertise.
 A big part of the Founders Factory model is working with or working within sectors where they feel they can add value through corporate shareholders and external partners and create impact.
-With the current sponsors and corporate shareholders, they predominantly focus on FinTech as a sector with Standard Bank and have invested in health checks as a sector with Netcare and agri tech as the sector of focus with the small foundation.
+With the current sponsors and corporate shareholders, they predominantly focus on FinTech as a sector with Standard Bank and have invested in health checks as a sector with Netcare and Agri tech as the sector of focus with the small foundation.

 Founders Factory has made 38 investments up to date, nearly growing their portfolio twofold from last year.
-They typically invest through their venture scale program, which is focused on later-stage startups, ranging from Pre-Series A, Seed Plus with a \$300,000 Ticket size and for startups they work with from the ground up, they've invested over \$500, 000, but that done over two or more tranches.
+They typically invest through their venture scale program, which is focused on seed-stage startups with a \$300,000 ticket and for startups they work with from the ground up, they've invested up to \$500, 000, but that is done over two tranches.

-Rajiv's assumes that 2022 is going to be a continuation and amplification of that interdependency of small businesses.
-Not just in tech start-ups and small businesses, but It's all of the decentralized ways in which we're as an ecosystem building value chains.
-So you see corporates that sit as centralized actors along the various value chains that are being created.
-We're seeing it played out as decentralization of value chains and we're going to see a lot more of these sorts of relationships and collaboration happening as it's the only way to effectively decentralize a value chain to create access.
+Rajiv's assumption is that 2022 is going to be a continuation and amplification of that interdependency of small businesses.
+Not just in tech start-ups and small businesses, but in all of the decentralized ways in which we as an ecosystem are building value chains.
+Incumbents have traditionally created centralised structures as these have been easier to manage given the limited ability to coordinate with other stakeholders.
+Technology has disrupted this and we are starting to see corporates - for example - embrace this decentralisation of value chains in a way that opens up opportunities for smaller businesses to participate in value creation.